PPL Corporation [PPL] – A riskier no matter how short-term sentiments looks

 PPL Corporation [NYSE:PPL]: Analyst Rating and Earnings

-Pay attention to the next-scheduled financial results for this company to be released, which is slated for Thu 13 Feb (In 20 Days).
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 13 Feb (In 14 Days).

 Fundamental Analysis of PPL Corporation [PPL]